San Francisco State University: ElderCollege

 ElderCollege is a noncredit program provided by the College of Professional & Global Education that allows people aged 50 and older to sit in on courses on a space-available basis, with the approval of an instructor.
 There are no official records of enrollment, attendance, or grades as ElderCollege students participate only for their personal benefit.
 ElderCollege students are expected to attend regularly and participate, but are not expected to take exams or write papers.

 Osher Lifelong Learning Institute

 SFSU's Osher Lifelong Learning Institute, or OLLI, was founded in 2003.
 OLLIs are education organizations for older adults that are operated independently.
 SFSU's OLLI provides six-week courses and "mini courses" intended for people 50 and older, but people under 50 may join.
 The courses are not for credit.
 OLLI does not use SFSU's semester calendar and has its own five-session academic calendar in which six-week courses are taught; the sessions are spring, summer, late summer, fall, and winter.
 Membership is required to attend six-week courses, while mini courses are open to non-members.
-Mini courses consist of one to three class meetings and are offered six months per year: January, March, May, July, September, and December.
+Mini courses consist of one to three class meetings.
 Courses are either on Zoom or in person at SFSU's Downtown Campus.
 OLLI also offers interest groups and social events.